+2A.
+Terms used

+In these regulations —

+installation means any equipment that is required by these regulations to be fitted in a vessel;

+radio surveyor means a person approved by the chief executive officer as a radio surveyor for the purposes of these regulations.

+[Regulation 2A inserted in Gazette 11 Dec 2009 p.
+5101.]

+Part 2 — Requirements for vessels in existence before 1 October 2009

+[Heading inserted in Gazette 11 Dec 2009 p.
+5102.]

 2. Interpretation

-(1) In these regulations, unless the contrary intention appears —
+(1) In this Part, unless the contrary intention appears —

 at sea, in relation to radio watch keeping means, in its application to commercial vessels of Classes 1, 2 and 3, the period during which the vessel is under way beyond smooth waters;

-clause means clause of the Schedule in which the term appears;

 coast station means land station used by the Overseas Telecommunications Commission (Australia) established under the Overseas Telecommunications Act 1946, as amended, of the Commonwealth for the exchange of communications with ship stations and correspondence on behalf of members of the public;

-installation means radiotelephony installation with which a ship is required to be equipped for the purposes of section 44(a) of the Act;

 limited coast station means land station, other than a coast station, used by a person licensed to do so under the Wireless Telegraphy Act 1905, as amended, of the Commonwealth for the exchange of communications with ship stations;

 master, in relation to a seagoing ship, includes person for the time being having the control of the seagoing ship;

-paragraph means paragraph of the regulation, subregulation, clause or subclause in which the term appears;

-radio surveyor means person skilled in relation to radio installations engaged to act on behalf of the Department for the purposes of these regulations;

 radio watch means listening on the distress frequency which is appropriate to the type of installation by means of which that listening takes place;

-regulation means one of these regulations;

-Schedule means one of the Schedules to these regulations;

-seagoing ship means ship to which these regulations apply by virtue of regulation 3;
+seagoing ship means ship to which this Part applies by virtue of regulation 3;

 silence periods means periods of 3 minutes duration commencing at each hour, and at the expiry of 30 minutes after each hour, of each day according to Western Australian Standard Time;

-subclause means subclause of the clause in which the term appears;

-subparagraph means subparagraph of the paragraph in which the term appears;

-subregulation means subregulation of the regulation in which the term appears;

 survey means survey of an installation;

-the Act means the Western Australian Marine Act 1982;

 the former regulations means the Western Australian Marine Act (Radiotelephony) Regulations 2, as amended.

-(2) In these regulations a reference to an emission, signal or wave of —
+(2) In this Part a reference to an emission, signal or wave of —

 (a) type A3H shall be read as a reference to single sideband amplitude modulated radiotelephony having a carrier emitted at a level of not more than 6 decibels; or